 You will end up our day with an Elephant ride up Bakheng Hill to visit Bakheng Temple and enjoy a beautiful view of the sunset.

-After returning to the hotel, the rest of the day is yours to explore at your pleasure.
+After returning to the hotel, the rest of the day will be yours to explore at your pleasure.
 Dinner will be on your own.

 Overnight in Siem Reap

-After breakfast, your private tour guide will pick you up and take you on to Siem Reap airport for a short flight to Sihanouk Ville.
+After breakfast, your private tour guide will pick you up and take you to Siem Reap airport for a short flight to Sihanoukville.